 The Stanley Numbering System Explained

-The Stanley numbering system has been the standard for classifying bench plane sizes since the 1870s.
-Understanding this system is essential for buying planes and communicating with other woodworkers.
+The Stanley numbering system has been the de facto standard for classifying bench plane sizes since the 1870s.
+Even planes not made by Stanley — Record, Sargent, Millers Falls, Lie-Nielsen, Veritas — are typically described in Stanley-equivalent numbers because those numbers are what every hand-tool woodworker recognizes.
+Understanding the system is essential for buying planes, reading old catalogs, and communicating with other woodworkers.

 The Basic Numbers